ans-coe/terraform-modules/azure/hub/README.md

 This module deploys a predefined hub network with the option to include focused features - Firewall, Bastion, Virtual Network Gateway & Private DNS Resolver.

+This module creates a single resource group for all hub related resources.

 ### Network Watcher
 In order to manage network watcher via Terraform, the automatic creation of Network Watcher in Azure needs to be disabled in the subscription.
 Otherwise Terraform will error out.